-Figure 1: Multiple benefits of energy efficiency (IEA, 2014) 11 Figure 2: Summary of energy efficiency benefits (credit: IMPAWATT) 12 Figure 2: Authors' keywords co-occurrence - Links and temporal distribution 41 Figure 3: Density map of the main authors' keywords co-occurrence.
-A greater intensity of ye llow corresponds to areas of greater research intensity.
-Conversely, the predominance of blue to ones represents keywords associated with a greater lack of literature studies 42

-LIST OF TABLES

-Table 1: Overview of renovation credit rate discounts Table 2: Flemish Society for Social Housing - overview of simulation table for re- enewable energy technologies
+Figure 1: Multiple benefits of energy efficiency (IEA, 2014) 10 Figure 2: Summary of energy efficiency benefits (credit: IMPAWATT) 11 Figure 3: Authors' keywords co-occurrence - Links and temporal distribution 40 Figure 4: Density map of the main authors' keywords co-occurrence.
+A greater intensity of ye ellow corresponds to areas of greater research intensity.
+Conversely, the predominance of blue t ones represents keywords associated with a greater lack of literature studies 41 Figure 5.
+Recommendations for the development of the funding schemes to support roll-out of PEBs 52 LIST OF TABLES Table 1: Overview of renovation credit rate discounts 30 Table 2: Flemish Society for Social Housing - overview of simulation table for renewable en nergy